 I still get scan anxiety where I question every little pain I’ve had, or a cough that’s lasted a week too long, what’s this scan going to show but when it does happen to show me bad news I feel a much stronger person this time around to deal with it, things are always changing and new clinical trials starting who knows what’s around the corner, but for now I spend all those weeks in between scans with family, having holidays and appreciating all the good days we have.
 I do have days where the clouds descend and I have a blue day but I always try not to let it linger and have a cry if it’s needed then settle in for some love and snuggles with my new best friend Mabel

 ERASE MESO is the brainchild of Paul Cook, who was diagnosed with Malignant Pleural Mesothelioma in November 2017 at 43 years old.

-Paul now has 1.5 working lungs, has been in remission since June 2018 and is grateful for every day.
+Paul now has 1.5 working lungs, and is grateful for every day.